AtamaCo/docs/docs/composer-studio/authoring-guides/blueprint/index.md

 Note that for your embeddable experience to show up everywhere, you'll have to re-publish all experiences using the blueprint that accept the embeddable blueprint.

 :::

-## Dynamic Content Sources
-Supporting dynamic content sources allows you to select a business capability that automatically publishes an experience for each document.
-For example, you could create just one experience called "Blog article" and we publish individual experiences for each entry in the "Blog" business capability.